json-event-sourcing/pincette-json-streams/docs/telemetry.md

 ## Logging

 The JSON Streams runtime uses the Java logger `net.pincette.json.streams`.
 You can set its level in the configuration entry `log`.
-There are the lower level loggers.
+These are the lower level loggers.
 Set their level to `FINEST` to see the tracing.

 |Logger|Description|
 |---|---|